samdouble/samdouble.github.io/src/content/2025/03/20250329_cafe-aragon.en.md

 ![The Vermeil](/assets/2025/03/20250329_cafe-aragon/vermeil.jpg)
 <p align="center"><b>The Vermeil</b></p>

 The service was decent and overall, it was a good breakfast.
+I would definitely go back.